wendemsky/CS4221-CS5421_why_not_provenance_firing_rules_semiring/README.md

 - Refer to `rule_firing/README.md` and `rule_firing/src/provenance_visualizer/README.md` for more details.

 ### `semiring_provenance/`
 - Main Python implementation for semiring-based why-not provenance.
+(This project is developed and tested using Python 3.13.1.)
 - Contains:
   - `src/` for parser, annotator, evaluator, semirings, and explainer
   - `queries/` for the core SQL examples